ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Parameters
    * _none_
   * Returns
-   * `FallbackType,` - A newly created instance.
+   * `FallbackType,` - Multiple newly created instances.

-Creates a new SDK info for a type that is known at compile time.
+Creates new SDK infos for a type that is known at compile time.

 #### FallbackType>/1

-  > `public static VRTK_SDKInfo Create<BaseType, FallbackType>(Type actualType) where BaseType : SDK_Base where FallbackType : BaseType`
+  > `public static VRTK_SDKInfo[] Create<BaseType, FallbackType>(Type actualType) where BaseType : SDK_Base where FallbackType : BaseType`

   * Type Params
    * `Create<BaseType,` - The SDK base type.
 Must be a subclass of .